abucquet/belote-rl/README.md

 # belote-rl

-Train an AI agent to play the belote card game
+This repository contains code to train an AI agent to play the game of belote (https://www.nhfournier.es/en/como-jugar/belote/).

+# Run the code

+TODO

+# Files overview

+TODO